cusdt-LINK/alpha-subgraph/README.md

 ### Querying Aggregated AlphaSwap Data

-This queries the decimals, name, and symbol for the WKCS token.
+This queries the decimals, name, and symbol for the ALPHA token.

 ```graphql
 {